InPreD/PRONTO/README.md

 Manually write the clinical data into file `In/InPreD_PRONTO_metadata.txt`.
 Reports will be generated for the `Sample_id` for which the `Create_report` value is set to `Y` in this file.

 ### Load local pronto module:
-Load pronto module to make python could find it in local env:
+Load pronto module into local env to allow python to find it:

 ```
 export PYTHONPATH=$PYTHONPATH:$local_pronto_path/pronto/